-- Provide tools for members to engage with each other
+- Provide tools and opportunities for members to engage with each other.

-If you haven’t invested in a management solution for your association, then right now is a great time to start.
-With many of your member engagements now happening virtually (thanks, 2020), having a comprehensive management solution is even more crucial, especially if you want your members to have the tools they need to engage with your offerings and each other.
+Investing in a management solution for your association will make your efforts to strengthen engagement much easier, especially if you want to empower your members with the tools they need to engage with your offerings and each other.
 It’s also incredibly useful to track all of those key engagements, which your software can do.

-For internal HR leaders, the solution we turn to will likely be some sort of talent or performance management software.
+The solution internal HR leaders turn to is talent or performance management software.
 For associations, membership management tools will be your best bet.
 Depending on the opportunities your association offers, try to look for membership solutions that can integrate with or also have event management capabilities.

 Here are some of the top features your own solution should have: